Check kubectl-get-pods¶

 --always-ok Always returns OK.

-namespaces.
-Namespace in current context is ignored
+--all-namespaces List pods across all namespaces.
+Namespace in current

-even if specified with `--namespace`.
+`--namespace`.
 Default: False

 --kubeconfig KUBECONFIG